sanderhelleso/androidPreworkCodePath/README.md

    - [X] b.
 User can tap the "Change text string" button to update the label with the text from the text field.
    - [X] c.
 If the text field is empty, update label with default text string.
    - [X] d.
 If the text field is longer than 20 characters, display error message for user.
-   - [X] d.
+   - [X] e.
 If the text field is less than 20 characters, change string text to editor value onchange.